 IMPORTANT NOTE: Prior to using the Strategic Area Project Health Screening Tool, project proponents should confirm with Sac Metro Air District staff that one of the strategic area project locations is appropriate for use as a proxy.
+If a project is located outside of Sacramento County, the project proponent should check with the applicable air district.

 Figure 3.
-Locations of five strategic area Projects A-E used in the screening modeling, along with the 41 hypothetical projects used in the minor project analysis with outline of the SFNA boundary.
+Locations of six strategic area Projects I-VI used in the screening modeling, along with the 41 hypothetical projects used in the minor project analysis with boundary of the Five-Air-District Region (red) and the SFNA shaded grey.

-The screening modeling addressed hypothetical sources at each of the five strategic area project locations at emission levels that were two times (2x) and 8 times (8x) the maximum threshold of significance level (see Table 1).
-The strategic area projects also included CO and SO_2 emissions and speciated ROG and PM emissions using the same approach as used in the 41 hypothetical minor project analysis (see Appendix D).
+The screening modeling addressed hypothetical sources at each of the six strategic area project locations at emission levels that were two times (2x) and 8 times (8x) the maximum threshold of significance level (see Table 1).
+The strategic area projects also included CO and SO2 emissions and speciated ROG and PM emissions using the same approach as used in the 41 hypothetical minor project analysis (see Appendix D).
 The strategic area project screening modeling emissions rates used are shown in Table 4.

 Pollutant Emissions (lbs./day)

 2xTOS 8xTOS

-NO_X 164 656
+NO X 164 656

 PM {2.5} 164 656

 ROG 164 656

 SO 2 1.96 7.84

 СО 524 2096

-Table 4.
-Levels of emissions proposed for evaluating strategic area projects that are 2 and 8 times the maximum threshold of significance
+Table 4.Levels of emissions proposed for evaluating strategic area projects that are 2 and 8 times the maximum threshold of significance

 Two annual CAMx ozone and PM source apportionment model simulations were conducted for the 2012 calendar year; 2035 future year anthropogenic (i.e., human-made) emissions were used as the baseline emissions.
-The following future-year anthropogenic emissions were used: (1) five projects at 2xTOS emissions; and (2) five projects at 8xTOS emissions.
-Emissions from each of the five projects were tagged for treatment by the CAMx ozone and PM source apportionment tool.
-The incremental ozone and PM{2.5} contributions of each of the five projects at the two levels of emissions were used with the BenMAP tool to estimate health effects, with results shown in Appendix G. BenMAP was run to obtain ozone and PM{2.5} health effects from each of the precursor emissions (i.e., NO_X, ROG and PM) separately, which allows the user to obtain only the health results associated with the pollutant with emissions above the threshold.
+The following future-year anthropogenic emissions were used: (1) six projects at 2xTOS emissions; and (2) six projects at 8xTOS emissions.
+Emissions from each of the six projects were tagged for treatment by the CAMx ozone and PM source apportionment tool.
+The incremental ozone and PM{2.5} contributions of each of the six projects at the two levels of emissions were used with the BenMAP tool to estimate health effects, with results shown in Appendix G. BenMAP was run to obtain ozone and PM{2.5} health effects from each of the precursor emissions (i.e., NO_X, ROG and PM) separately, which allows the user to obtain only the health results associated with the pollutant with emissions above the threshold.